Fort Street High School: School traditions

 Throughout its history, the various Fort Street schools have had a number of school songs.
 At present, at assemblies, the simply-named School Song which is Come Let the Strains resound that Echo Fort Street's Glory and Gaudeamus igitur are sung at the beginning of assemblies, with Fort Street's Name Rings Around the World sung as the recessional, at its conclusion.

-FLOP, an annual student revue performed by outgoing Year 12 students, has been performed for many years, beginning in 1976.
-It usually involves humorous sketches, often parodying school life and teachers, and, in the digital era, the primary medium had been video.
+FLOP (Fortians' Last Outstanding Performance), an annual student revue performed by outgoing Year 12 students, has been performed for many years, beginning in 1976.
+It usually involves humorous sketches, often parodying school life and teachers, and, in the digital era, the primary medium has been video.
 These are usually filmed in and out of class time after students' HSC Trial exams, taking place in early Term 3.
 These are shown during the graduation assembly - also known as FLOP.
 Musical pieces, both serious and funny, were once often performed.
-In its more recent years, various restrictions were imposed on FLOP, including a ban on the use of cars in videos, and a requirement for videos to not include swearing and nudity (a FLOP 2002 video involved a full length nudity scene).
-In 2010, FLOP was officially 'cancelled', however, in line with Fort Street students' long history of being a prominent source of progressive activism in Australia, the decision was fiercely contested by student-led protest groups and FLOP continued in its rebellious nature, including during 2021, when due to COVID-19, students were absent from school for most of their final term - when the filming takes place.
+In its more recent years, various restrictions were imposed on FLOP, including a ban on the use of cars in videos, and a requirement for videos to not include swearing and nudity (a FLOP 2002 video involved a full-length nudity scene).
+In 2010, FLOP was officially 'cancelled', however, in line with Fort Street students' long history of being a prominent source of progressive activism in Australia, the decision was fiercely contested by student-led protest groups and FLOP continued in its rebellious nature, including during 2021, when due to COVID-19, students were absent from school for most of their final term – when the filming takes place.

 Fort Street community

 Alumni

 Fort Street alumni, as well as current attendees, are traditionally called "Fortians".
 Prominent former students include Australia's first Prime Minister, Edmund Barton, a Governor-General of Australia, and five justices of the High Court of Australia (including Michael Kirby), the highest number among government schools in Australia and the second highest among all schools in Australia.
-Fortians have also served as the President of the United Nations General Assembly (H. V. Evatt) and the President of the International Court of Justice (Percy Spender) (in each case, the only Australians to date to hold such positions), justices of the Supreme Court of New South Wales, Federal Court of Australia and other state and federal courts, Premiers of New South Wales, and Chancellors of the University of Sydney, the University of New South Wales and other universities.
+Fortians have also served as the President of the United Nations General Assembly (Herbert Evatt) and the President of the International Court of Justice (Percy Spender) (in each case, the only Australians to date to hold such positions), justices of the Supreme Court of New South Wales, Federal Court of Australia and other state and federal courts, Premiers of New South Wales, and Chancellors of the University of Sydney, the University of New South Wales and other universities.
 Among its graduates are also well known celebrities.
 In 2010, The Age reported that Fort Street High School ranked equal fourth among Australian schools based on the number of alumni who had received a top Order of Australia honour.

-Fort Street Foundation

-The Foundation was established by some Fortians of the class of 1949.
-The Foundation provides a means of raising funds for the school via a separate, incorporated entity.
-The Foundation administers three trust funds: Library and Building (tax deductible) and the Education Fund.